lelloc/doc-admin/content/processes-automation/process-management.rst

    Processes are written into file in Perl format.
 Without deploying, all processes are still in this cache file even if they are deleted or the *State* option is set to *Inactive* or *FadeAway*.
 Don't forget to deploy all processes after modifications!

+Give some time for agents to complete the running process tickets before the process will be deleted.
+It is possible to mark a process for deletion, i. e. set the process as not to be selected anymore.
+Process states can be:

+Active
+   Processes can be used in new process tickets.

+FadeAway
+   Processes cannot be selected any more for new tickets, but existing tickets still can use the process.

+Inactive
+   Processes are deactivated and cannot be used for new or existing tickets.

 To deploy all processes:

 1. Click on the *Deploy All Processes* button in the left sidebar.